vatpac-technology/sops/docs/aerodromes/sydney.md

     **SY ADC:** "YOE"

 !!! tip
     Some Kopter Routes may conflict with fixed wing approach/departure paths, so use common sense to separate helicopters when required.
-For example, during 34 PROPS, it may be more suitable for helicopters to track "via Long Bay to the Boat Ramp" and hold at the Boat Ramp if required, or the **Cape Banks 5 Inbound** rather than taking the **Maroubra 5 Inbound**, due to it's close proximity to the **MARUB SID**.
+For example, during 34 PROPS, it may be more suitable for helicopters to track via the **Cape Banks 5 Inbound** rather than taking the **Maroubra 5 Inbound**, due to it's close proximity to the **MARUB SID**.
 In any case, if pilots are unfamiliar with local landmarks, simplify your instructions to assist them while maintaining separation.

 ## Runway Modes
 Winds must always be considered for Runway modes (Crosswind <20kts, Tailwind <5kts), however the order of preference is as follows: